SIZING A BACKUP BATTERY POWER SYSTEM FOR YOUR HOME

 Why Do You Need an Inverter?

-What type of inverted would be applicable for a Battery Backup Battery System?
+What type of inverter would be applicable for a Battery Backup Battery System?

 How to Size an Inverter to Power Demand